ILIAS-eLearning/ILIAS/Services/Mail/README.md

 $accountMail->send();
 ```

-This will create a default mail with the look
+This will create a default message with the look
-of a registration mail.
+of a registration email.

 To enable the language variable fallback the
 following mutator has to be called with a